Kulottunga I: Religious attitude

-The empire under Kulottunga encouraged both Saivism and Vaishnavism.
+The empire under Kulottunga encouraged both Shaivism and Vaishnavism.
 The king and his family members continued to make endowments to the Nataraja Temple in Chidambaram.
 He was tolerant towards other religions, like Buddhism, and renewed the grants made to the Chudamani Vihara, the Buddhist monastery at Nagapattinam.

 Historians dispute the identification of Krimikanta Chola, the persecutor of Vaishnavite acharya Ramanuja, with Kulottunga.
-One of the reasons for this disagreement is because, Ramanuja is said to have returned to the Chola kingdom from Hoysala Vishnuvardhana's court after an exile of 12 years (upon the Chola king's death), whereas Kulottunga ruled for 52 years.
-Some scholars are of the opinion that Kulottunga was secular through his early and middle years and persecuted Vaishnavites towards the end of his reign, succumbing to Saivite pressure.
+One of the reasons for this disagreement is because, Ramanuja is said to have returned to the Chola kingdom from the Hoysala Vishnuvardhana's court after an exile of 12 years (upon the Chola king's death), whereas Kulottunga ruled for 52 years.
+Some scholars are of the opinion that Kulottunga was secular through his early and middle years and persecuted Vaishnavites towards the end of his reign, succumbing to Shaivite pressure.
 There is reason to believe that the king encouraged Vaishnavism during the later years as his records mention him giving gifts to the Vishnu shrines.
-For example, he visited the Ulagalandaperumal temple in Kanchipuram with his two queens, Tribuhavanamudaiyal and Solakulavalli, and made benefactions in the 40th year of his reign.
+For example, he visited the Ulagalantha Perumal Temple in Kanchipuram with his two queens, Tribhuvanamudaiyal and Solakulavalli, and made benefactions in the 40th year of his reign.